Afroza-Sharmin-Urmi/Object-Detection-Model-Cat-and-Dog/README.md

 # Object-Detection-Model-Cat-and-Dog
-Train and Deploy an object detection model to recognize cat and dog in an image.
+Train and Deploy an object detection model to recognize cats and dogs in an image.

-   (NB: Please read the Description of Model Implementation and Analysis pdf file for details description with visual.
+   (NB: Please read the Description of Model Implementation and Analysis pdf file for a details description with visuals.
 Since Dataset contains too many files so it's not possible to upload in GitHub, shared on google drive)